zyedidia/micro/runtime/help/copypaste.md

 (which uses the OSC 52 protocol to communicate clipboard contents).
 Here is a list of terminal emulators and their status:

-* Kitty: supported, but only writing is enabled by default.
+* `Kitty`: supported, but only writing is enabled by default.
 To enable reading, add `read-primary` and `read-clipboard` to the `clipboard_control` option.

-* iTerm2: only copying (writing to clipboard) is supported.
+* `iTerm2`: only copying (writing to clipboard) is supported.
 Must be enabled in `Preferences->General-> Selection->Applications in terminal may access clipboard`.
   You can use Command-v to paste.